ramital/SecureStorage/README.md

 # Healthcare PHI Secure Storage Service

 I designed and implemented a robust .NET Core-based API to securely store and retrieve Protected Health Information (PHI) for healthcare providers, leveraging Azure services and modern authorization models.
 Built to ensure HIPAA compliance, high security, and granular access control, this solution uses AES-256 encryption to protect PHI, Azure Blob Storage for scalable data storage, and Azure Key Vault for secure key management.
-I integrated OpenFGA for fine-grained, role-based access control (e.g., Admin, Doctor, Nurse) and implemented JWT token-based authentication for secure, stateless authorization.
+I integrated OpenFGA for fine-grained, role-based access control (e.g., Admin, Doctor, Nurse) and implemented JWT using Keycloak token-based authentication for secure, stateless authorization.
 The API supports RESTful operations for seamless integration with EHR systems and is deployable via Docker for consistent, portable environments.
 Developed using C#, .NET 8, Azure Identity for authentication, and Swagger for API testing, this project reflects my expertise gained as a Senior Software Engineer in the healthcare sector, where I developed secure  platforms for 1M+ patients.
 My goal is to reduce the $10B annual U.S. healthcare data breach cost (Ponemon Institute, 2023) by delivering a scalable, secure, and compliant solution, enhancing patient trust and access to care, particularly in underserved regions.